WorldHealthOrganization/app/docs/ROADMAP.md

 Features:

-* Process & pipeline for beta distribution of the app before public availability on app stores (e.g. TestFlight)
+* Process & pipeline for beta distribution of the app before public availability on app stores (e.g. TestFlight) ([#132](https://github.com/WorldHealthOrganization/app/issues/132))
   * _Possible v0.1 feature?_
 * Possibly remodel the presentation of content using a Snapchat story-style interface
-* Match or exceed the existing functionality & content in the WHO WhatsApp Bot, presented idiomatically as an app
+* Match or exceed the existing functionality & content in the WHO WhatsApp Bot, presented idiomatically as an app ([#208](https://github.com/WorldHealthOrganization/app/issues/208))
   * _See internal documentation on content in the bot_
-* Dynamically loading data from the cloud for updates on content
+* Dynamically loading data from the cloud for updates on content ([#120](https://github.com/WorldHealthOrganization/app/pull/120) :white_check_mark:)
   * Should still fall back to default data baked into app bundle for full functionality in an offline environment
-* App content is available in the 6 official WHO languages: Arabic, Chinese, English, French, Russian, and Spanish
+* App content is available in the 6 official WHO languages: Arabic, Chinese, English, French, Russian, and Spanish ([#224](https://github.com/WorldHealthOrganization/app/issues/224))
   * Possibly further localized based on country
-* Basic app instrumentation and analytics turned on in the app
+* Basic app instrumentation and analytics turned on in the app ([#183](https://github.com/WorldHealthOrganization/app/issues/183))
   * Complying with all applicable laws & regulations and app policies
   * Should be able to get basic analytics for product improvement, such as which features and pages are being used by end users
 * Basic triage survey?